opensearch-project/ml-commons/docs/model_serving_framework/GPU_support.md

-With model serving framework(released in 2.4 as experimental feature), user can upload deep learning NLP model(support text embedding model only now) to OpenSearch cluster and run on ML node.
+With model serving framework(released in 2.4 as experimental feature), user can upload deep learning NLP model(support text embedding model only now) to OpenSearch cluster and run on [ML node](https://opensearch.org/docs/latest/ml-commons-plugin/index/#ml-node).
 To get better performance, we need GPU acceleration.
+We will support GPU ML node from 2.5.
 This doc explains how to prepare GPU ML node to run model serving framework (the setup is one-time effort).
-This doc focus on two types of GPU device: NVIDIA GPU and AWS Inferentia.
+This doc focus on two types of GPU
+device: NVIDIA GPU and AWS Inferentia.

 # 1. NVIDIA GPU